epfl-dlab/WikiHist.html/README.md

 ## Quick start: Data download

 As described at [https://doi.org/10.5281/zenodo.3605388](https://doi.org/10.5281/zenodo.3605388), the HTML revision history is hosted at the [Internet Archive](https://archive.org/details/enwiki_history_html).
-To facilitate downloading the data, we provide handy Python scripts in the [`downloading_scripts`](tree/master/downloading_scripts) directory of this repo.
+To facilitate downloading the data, we provide handy Python scripts in the `downloading_scripts` directory of this repo.

-You can either download all data or only revisions for specific Wikipedia articles.
+Using the scripts, you can download either all data or only revisions for specific Wikipedia articles.

 #### Install dependencies

 The scripts require the [_internetarchive_](https://archive.org/services/docs/api/internetarchive/installation.html) and [_wget_](http://bitbucket.org/techtonik/python-wget/) packages.
-Install them:
+First you need to install those:

 * `pip install internetarchive`
 * `pip install wget`